FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Discussion and concluding remark

 We have been able to explain rigorously the dynamics of Regions \textbf{8, 11, 17} and \textbf{18} of \cite{fitzhughbook} on the line defined by $a=0$ and $b>0$, as we proceed to explain: \begin{itemize} \item Point $\textbf{Q}$: Pitchfork bifurcation of $E_1$ (Theorem \ref{th:main1}, curve $b=T_P$); \item Region \textbf{8}: existence of three equilibria, one saddle $E_1$ and two sources $E_2, E_3$; \item Point $\textbf{Q}_0$: Hopf bifurcations of $E_2, E_3$ (Theorem \ref{th:main1}, curve $b=T_H^{2,3})$; \item Region \textbf{11}: three periodic solutions (one stable, two unstable); \item Point $\textbf{Q}_6$: Double Homoclinic (Theorem \ref{th:main1}, curve $b= {DH}$); \item Region \textbf{17}: two periodic solutions of different stabilities; \item Point $\textbf{T} $: Saddle-node bifurcation of non-hyperbolic solutions, making part of the Bautin bifurcation of $\textbf{Q}_{17}$ and $\textbf{Q}_{18}$ -- see Remark \ref{rem:SNL}; \item Region \textbf{18}: three equilibria $E_1, E_2$ and $E_3$. \end{itemize} The precise location the above points/regions depend on $c $ but their relative position does not. \\

-The non-hyperbolic equilibria corresponding to parameter values situated at $\textbf{Q}$ (see \cite{fitzhughbook}) are degenerated saddle-node (cusp) equilibria, which are attracting for $c < 1$ and repelling for $c > 1$.
+The non-hyperbolic equilibria associated with parameter values located at $\textbf{Q}$ (see \cite{fitzhughbook}) are degenerated saddle-node (cusp) equilibria, which are attracting for $c < 1$ and repelling for $c > 1$.
 For $c = 1$, following the Remark \ref{rem:SNL}, this point might correspond to a degenerated Bogdanov-Takens of order two (with symmetry) -- a kind of codimension-three bifurcation.
 As pointed out in \cite{connections}, this would be the unique generic codimension-three local bifurcation exhibited by the FHN model \eqref{2d} and its complete understanding is an open problem.
 Using the same line of argument, in Cases \textbf{B} and \textbf{C}, we have analysed the dynamics of \eqref{2d}.

-Based on \cite{GLR2025, Kuehn}, in Section \ref{s:canards}, we have studied the asymptotic case $c \to \pm \infty$, where canards are detected.
-An important consideration is the empirical difficulty in finding \emph{canards}, since the smaller $\varepsilon$ is, the narrower the interval of $b$ (\textbf{Case A}) or $a$ (\textbf{Case B}) values for which \emph{canards} appear -- see Figure \ref{Axis}.
-The dynamics produced in the system around these small intervals is called the \emph{{canard explosion}} and has been studied in \cite{GLR2025, Kuehn, KS2001a}.
+In Section \ref{s:canards}, we have studied the asymptotic case $c \to \pm \infty$, where canards are detected.
+A key point in this research is the empirical difficulty to detect \emph{canards} because the smaller value of $\varepsilon$ is, the narrower the interval of $b$ (\textbf{Case A}) or $a$ (\textbf{Case B}) values for which \emph{canards} appear -- see Figure \ref{Axis}.
+The dynamics that emerges in the system within these narrow parameter ranges is known as the \emph{{canard explosion}} and has been studied in \cite{GLR2025, Kuehn, KS2001a}.

-In Section \ref{sec4}, we have continued the analysis with the compactification of the phase portraits associated with \eqref{2d} on the Poincar\'e disc.
-This brings additional information of the trajectories which tend to or come from infinity.
-We have provided phase and bifurcation diagrams in all the three cases. \\
+In Section \ref{sec4}, we have continued the analysis with the compactification of the phase portraits of \eqref{2d} on the Poincar\'e disc.
+This brings additional information of the trajectories which come from or tend to infinity.
+We have provided phase and bifurcation diagrams in all the three cases.